axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-http-nonjava/http-batch-mode/_index.md

 ## Formatting the batch {#http-batch-format}

-By default, {{% productparam "abbrev" %}} separates the log messages of the batch with a newline character.
+By default, {{% param "product.abbrev" %}} separates the log messages of the batch with a newline character.
 You can specify a different delimiter by using the `delimiter()` option.

 If the target application or server requires a special beginning or ending to recognize batches, use the **body-prefix()** and **body-suffix()** options to add a beginning and ending to the batch.
 For example, you can use these options to create JSON-encoded arrays as POST payloads, which is required by a number of REST APIs.
 The body of a batch HTTP request looks like this: